 Like the look (and smell!) of those cute hanging car air fresheners?
-You can make your own all-natural car air freshener, one that has no toxic ingredients, that can be any shape and color that you want, and that emits your absolute favorite scent for your driving pleasure.
+Here’s how to make a car air freshener, one that has no toxic ingredients, that can be any shape and color that you want, and that emits your absolute favorite scent for your driving pleasure.

 The secret to this project is wool felt.
 Wool felt is a little thicker and stiffer than recycled plastic felt, which means that it will hold a simple shape well without curling when it’s hung.
 Wool felt also comes in a ton of amazing colors, so you’ll have a LOT of options for your air freshener.